dotnet/maui/README.md

     UWPMapsAuthKey:

-You will have to obtain your own API keys for each of these services, inserted directly after the identifier (e.g. `UWPMapsAuthKey:abcdefghijklmnopqrstuvwxyz`).
+If you aren't working with maps, you can ignore this.
+If you want to work with maps, you will have to obtain your own API keys for each of these services, inserted directly after the identifier (e.g. `UWPMapsAuthKey:abcdefghijklmnopqrstuvwxyz`).
 You can find out how to obtain each of these as follows:

 - `UWPMapsAuthKey` at https://microsoft.com/maps/create-a-bing-maps-key.aspx